kmpm/nodemcu-uploader/README.md

 nodemcu-uploader.py
 ===================

+__Archival notice!!!__ This project is currently archived because of lack of time and interest.
+I no longer use NodeMCU in any form.
+But someone else might be.
+If you want to post a notice here about your active alternative then send me a DM here on github.

+---

 A simple tool for uploading files to the filesystem of an ESP8266 running NodeMCU as well as some other useful commands.